Supervising a learner driver rules, carrying passengers, driving at night and provisional insurance in the UK

 Supervising a learner driver insurance

-- If the learner driver is practising in someone else's car, the car owner's insurance policy must add the learner as an additional driver, but this won't protect the owner's No Claims Bonus
+If the learner driver is practising in someone else's car, the car owner must add the learner as an additional driver to their insurance policy, but this won't protect the owner's no claims bonus

-- If the learner driver is practising in someone else's car, the learner can get provisional insurance from two hours to 90 days to be covered as a learner driver, which will protect the owner's No Claims Bonus.
+If the learner driver is practising in someone else's car, then the learner can get provisional insurance to cover them from two hours to 90 days, which will protect the owner's no claims bonus

-Be advised that you can get an unlimited fine, be banned from driving and get up to eight penalty points for driving without insurance.
+Be advised that you can get a fixed penalty of £300, be banned from driving and get up to eight penalty points for driving without insurance.

-You can read more on Learning to drive: everything you need to know
+You can read more in our guide to learning to drive.